CovertLab/vEcoli/README.md

 model parameters (e.g. transcription probabilities).
 These parameters are used to configure [processes](ecoli/processes) that are linked together into a [complete simulation](ecoli/experiments/ecoli_master_sim.py).

-For more details, refer to the [user guide](https://covertlab.github.io/vivarium-ecoli/index.html).

 ## Installation

 > **Note:** The following instructions assume a Linux or MacOS system.
 Windows users can